 Global shark and ray populations are under threat from targeted fisheries and incidental take (bycatch).
 In the last 50 years, oceanic shark populations have declined by over 70%.
-At least 25% of shark species are at risk of extinction.
+More than 300 species of sharks and rays are now listed as either endangered or critically endangered by the International Union for Conservation of Nature, and at least 75% of oceanic shark species are at risk of extinction.

 Shark protection in Florida.
 In order to address these threats, OPS is working with Shark Allies to protect sharks in Florida and globally.
 With our support, the Kristin Jacobs Ocean Conservation Act was passed in September 2020, effectively banning the import, export and sale of shark fins within Florida.
 Florida became the 15th state to ban the shark fin trade.